Why Instructional System Design and ADDIE?

-Competency Based (Job Related): The learners are required to master a Knowledge, Skill, or Attitude (KSA).
+Competency Based (Job Related): The learners are required to master a Knowledge, Skill, and/or Attitude (KSA).
 The training focuses on the job by having the learners achieve the criteria or standards necessary for proper task performance.

 Sequential: Lessons are logically and sequentially integrated.

 Tracked: A tracking system is established that allows changes and updates to the learning materials to be performed efficiently.

-Evaluated: Evaluation and corrective action allows continuous improvement and maintenance of training information that reflects current status and conditions.
+Evaluated: Evaluation and corrective action allows continuous improvement and maintenance of training material that reflects current status and conditions.

 Instructional System Design models differ from Instructional Design (ID) models in that ISD models have a broad scope and typically divide the instruction design process into roughly five phases (van Merriënboer, 1997, pp 2-3):

 Design - Define the learning objectives — what the learners need to do to learn the new performance (activities), and what will motivate them to learn and perform.
 This becomes your blueprint.

 Development - Elaborate and build the products called for in the blueprint (the finished product is often called courseware or learning activities).

 Evaluation - Determine if the performers and learning process achieved the desired results.
 Formative evaluations are performed throughout the first four phases and a summative evaluation is performed at the end of the process.

-Thus, ADDIE is used to guide the entire process of creating the learning platform, while various ID models are plugged into it to fill in the blank spots (van Merriënboer, 1997), such as this example:
+Thus, ADDIE is used to guide the entire process of creating the learning platform, while various ID models are plugged into it to fill in the blank spots (van Merriënboer, 1997), such as shown in this example:

 The concept of a system approach is based on obtaining an overall view of the learning process.
 It is characterized by an orderly process for gathering and analyzing collective and individual performance requirements, and the ability to respond to identified learning and training needs.
 The application of a systems approach insures that learning programs and the required support materials are continually developed in an effective and efficient manner to match the variety of needs in a rapidly changing environment.
 (Branson, 1975)